Stimulant: Mephedrone

 Mephedrone is a synthetic stimulant drug of the amphetamine and cathinone classes.
 Slang names include drone and MCAT.
 It is reported to be manufactured in China and is chemically similar to the cathinone compounds found in the khat plant of eastern Africa.
 It comes in the form of tablets or a powder, which users can swallow, snort, or inject, producing similar effects to MDMA, amphetamines, and cocaine.

 Mephedrone was first synthesized in 1929, but did not become widely known until it was rediscovered in 2003.
 By 2007, mephedrone was reported to be available for sale on the Internet; by 2008 law enforcement agencies had become aware of the compound; and, by 2010, it had been reported in most of Europe, becoming particularly prevalent in the United Kingdom.
 Mephedrone was first made illegal in Israel in 2008, followed by Sweden later that year.
 In 2010, it was made illegal in many European countries, and, in December 2010, the EU ruled it illegal.
 In Australia, New Zealand, and the US, it is considered an analog of other illegal drugs and can be controlled by laws similar to the Federal Analog Act.
 In September 2011, the USA temporarily classified mephedrone as illegal, in effect from October 2011.

+Mephedrone is neurotoxic and has abuse potential, predominantly exerted on 5-hydroxytryptamine (5-HT) terminals, mimicking that of MDMA with which it shares the same subjective sensations on abusers.